 6. Keep your hands off your face.
 Avoid touching your face or propping your cheek or chin on your hands.
 Not only can you spread bacteria, you can also irritate the already inflamed facial skin.
 Never pick or pop pimples with your fingers, as it can lead to infection and scarring.

 8. Feed your skin.
 Most experts agree that certain foods, like chocolate, don't cause pimples.
 Still, it makes sense to avoid greasy food and junk food and add more fresh fruits and vegetables and whole grains to your diet.
+Dairy products and foods high in processed sugar may trigger acne.
+Avoid these.

 9. Exercise daily.
 Regular exercise is good for your whole body, including your skin.
 When you exercise, avoid wearing clothing or using exercise equipment that rubs your skin and may cause irritation.
 Shower or bathe right after exercise.